sumants-dev/psalm/README.md

   [Home](https://www.pontus.so) - [Docs](https://docs.pontus.so/) - [Bug Report](https://github.com/PontusAI/Pontus/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=%5BBUG%5D)
 </div>

-`Pontus` allows you to build AI faster with privacy embeded throughout easily.
+`Pontus` allows you to build AI faster with privacy embedded throughout easily.

-Privacy should be easy.
-A declarative config defines core building blocks such as **PII Santization**, **Caching**, **Secure RAG**, and more.
-Pontus takes this yaml and constructs a microservices that acts a layer between your services and LLM providers.
+Pontus makes building AI faster and more private.
+It uses a simple configuration file to define key elements like **Anonymization**, **Caching**, **Secure Rag**, and more.
+With this configuration, Pontus creates a microservice layer between your software and AI providers, ensuring privacy is embedded throughout your whole infrastructure.

 ## Table of Contents
 * [Overview](#overview)